devtooligan/awesome-huff/README.md

 ```

-# 18-Jul-22 -- HUFF-DOCS is now **LIVE**! -- Start with the official docs for setup, usage, and tutorials at  at [https://docs.huff.sh/](https://docs.huff.sh/)
+# 18-Jul-22 -- HUFF-DOCS is now **LIVE**! -- Start with the official docs for setup, usage, and tutorials at [https://docs.huff.sh/](https://docs.huff.sh/)

 ## What the heck is Huff?